christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **The Herodotean Branch (c.
 650–450 BC)**

+Madyes King of Scythians.
+He was the son of Bartatua and an Assyrian princess.

+Earliest Attestation: Herodotus 1.103 (c.
+430 BCE); Assyrian records [Herodotus 1.103]- He brought Scythian hegemony over Media for twenty-eight years.
+[Herodotus 1.103]

+Arianta King of Scythains — Possibly a son or descendant of Madyes. (https://fabpedigree.com/s092/f082073.htm)

 Spargapithes (c.
-650–600 BC) [Herodotus 4.76] (son of Protothyes?; grandson of Arianta?; great-grandson of Colaxais? according to FabPedigree)
+650–600 BC) [Herodotus 4.76] (son of Protothyes?; grandson of Arianta?; great-grandson of Colaxais?)

 Son: Lycus (c.
 600–570 BC) [Herodotus 4.76] (son of Spargapithes)